GuidoParadiseDev/SkyblockExtras-2.2.0-CRACK-/README.md

 # SkyblockExtras
 This is the SkyblockExtras latest crack release

-This is an Free SBE Version with the newest Update:) Our SBE will be updated as soon as SBE updates. /SBE in Chat. +Added the new SBE Version
+This is an Free SBE Version with the newest Update:) Our SBE will be updated as soon as SBE updates. /SBE in Chat. +Added the new SBE Version\

+#How To install
+1. Install Minecraft Forge 1.8.9(minecraft launcher, Feather client, etc)
+2. Drop the .jar mod into the mods folder(for minecraft launcher go to .minecraft folder and \mods
+3. Run minecraft 1.8.9 with forge, log into your server/world of choice and enjoy
 # Info
 SkyblockExtras is a great mod choice for a better and enhanced experience while playing hypixel skyblock, it has alot of great features and mods to give you the best experience and most help possible, including dungeon map, dungeon score calculator, experimentation table helper and 90+ other features ready to use